LucaMalavolta/PyORBIT/README.md

 This is a brief guide on how to write the file requested at PyORBIT  file (see OC102_HT_Act_2pEE.config in the example directory) for V1 of PyORBIT:
 (OC102 is just the GAPS name of Pr0211)

     Name      OC102

-  _Name of the star_
+Name of the star
     Input_RV  Py_OC102_RV.dat

-  _File with all the radial velocities from different instruments_
+File with all the radial velocities from different instruments
     Input_P1  Py_OC102_PH_B.dat

-  _First photometry dataset_
+First photometry dataset
     Input_P2  Py_OC102_PH_R.dat

-  _Second photometry dataset_
+Second photometry dataset
     Output    OC102_HT_Act_2pEE

-  _String pre-pended to output files_
+String pre-pended to output files
     Nplanets  2

-  _Number of planets in the model_
+Number of planets in the model
     Planet1   5    2.14     2.15  300.0  317.0    0.00 0.4
     Planet2   5  900.0   25000.0  126.0  150.0    0.20 1.0

-  _For each planet:
+For each planet:

-    _Number of parameters (3 for circular orbit, 5 for eccentric one)_
+  * Number of parameters (3 for circular orbit, 5 for eccentric one)

-    _Lower and upper limits on Period (in days)_
+  * Lower and upper limits on Period (in days)

-    _Lower and upper limits on K semi-amplitude (m/s)_
+  * Lower and upper limits on K semi-amplitude (m/s)

-    _Lower and upper limits on eccentricity (not read if first parameter is 3)_
+  * Lower and upper limits on eccentricity (not read if first parameter is 3)

   Prot      4    7.83     8.00

-  _4 to include sinusoidal modeling of activity , 0 otherwise_

-  _Lower and upper limits on rotational period of the star (days)_
+Use 4 to include sinusoidal modeling of activity , 0 otherwise Lower and upper limits on rotational period of the star (days)

 Nperiods  3